-Investments via co-financing were effected with the four largest Dutch banks: ING, ABN AMRO, Rabobank and Deutche Bank.
+Investments via co-financing were effected with banks in the Netherlands: ING, ABN AMRO, Rabobank and Deutche Bank.
 The Fund itself remains fully responsible for its own credit analysis, and the revision of the financing.
 The Fund derived comfort from the fact that the risks and security at loan level are shared with one or more banks, with the bank contributing at least the same amount as the Fund at the time of entering into the direct loan, and whereby any proceeds of participation will be shared proportionally between the Fund and the bank concerned.